Cost-Based Approach to Complexity: A Common Denominator?: A cost approach to complexity

-Directly related to this multiple mapping is the fact that the network respective to the description in the Domain B is less complete than the network representing the original entity -- e.g.by having nodes with properties different from that of the original entity (colors in the case of the example in this figure) and/or missing connections or nodes.
+Directly related to the above discussed multiple mapping is the fact that the network respective to the description in the Domain B is simplified in the sense of being less complete than the network representing the original entity -- e.g.~by having nodes with properties different from that of the original entity (colors in the case of the example in this figure) and/or missing connections or nodes.

 There are, however, other possible sources of imprecision in the mapping, such as those implied by incorrect assumptions in the model construction, or also the presence of noise and incompleteness in the observations of the properties of the original entity.
 This can also imply in a less accurate and less complete description being obtained in Domain B.